-The SIP, which sets out the Trustee's investment policies for all DC arrangements (including the default arrangement), was last reviewed in July 2023 to reflect the changes made to the DC investment strategy in April 2023.
-With the help of our advisers, we review the SIP at least every three years or following any significant changes to the Plan's investment strategy.
+The SIP, which sets out the Trustee's investment policies for all DC arrangements (including the default arrangement), was last reviewed in September 2024 and reflected the finalisation of changes made to the DC investment strategy which began in April 2023.
+With the help of our advisers, we review the SIP at least every 3 years or following any significant changes to the Plan's investment strategy.
 The current SIP is included as Appendix 1 of this Statement.

-An implementation statement setting out how the Trustee complied with the SIP during the year to 31 December 2023 has been published at the same time as this Statement.
+An implementation statement setting out how the Trustee complied with the SIP during the year to 31 December 2024 has been published at the same time as this Statement.